Antidepressants are medications that are prescribed to help treat chronic symptoms of depression.

 What should you do if you or someone you know has taken antidepressant medication incorrectly?

 If the person is not breathing or not responsive, call 911 immediately.
-Otherwise, you can call NC Poison Control at 1-800-222-1222 or chat from this site for medication assistance from our specially trained nurses and pharmacists 24 hours a day.
+Otherwise, you can call NC Poison Control at 1-800-222-1222 or chat from this site for further treatment recommendations.

-If you or someone you know if struggling with substance abuse, click here to find a treatment facility.
+If you or someone you know is struggling with substance abuse, click here to find a treatment facility.